-The Story of Pink Floyd’s Deeply Underrated ‘Obscured by Clouds’
+Why Pink Floyd’s Underrated ‘Obscured by Clouds’ Deserves Another Look

-Obscured by Clouds is a rather fitting title for Pink Floyd's seventh studio album, released in June of 1972.
+Obscured by Clouds is a rather fitting title for Pink Floyd's seventh studio album, released on June 2, 1972.
 The forward-thinking British quartet had been in a transitional phase for several years and albums.

 When Syd Barrett fled the band in a schizophrenic, acid-induced haze back in April of 1968, (following their difficult sophomore album, A Saucerful of Secrets), the remaining four members were left to pick up the pieces.